nataliepham25/nataliepham25/README.md

 # Hi there, I'm Natalie 👋🏻
 I'm a sophomore studying at <strong>USC</strong> as a Computer Science Major.
 I am currently a Software Engineer Intern at Intel.
-I will be a Full Stack Developer on the IBM Cloud Team with an emphasis in Cloud Computing this summer.
+In the summer, I will be a Full Stack Developer on the IBM Cloud Team with an emphasis in Cloud Computing.
 In the Fall, I will be a Technical Product Management Intern on the Facebook Reality Labs and React Development Team.
-I previously intern at Google on the Google Cloud Platforms team.
+I previously interned at Google on the Google Cloud Platforms team.

 ## Current Projects <br/>